History of Wrocław: Poland

-During much of the Middle Ages Wrocław was ruled by Dukes of the Piast dynasty.
-In 1335 the last Piast Duke of Wrocław, Henry VI the Good died.
-As a result, the city passed to John of Luxembourg, who fought a war with Casimir the Great over Silesia.
-John died, while fighting in France, and the war ended inconclusively.
-The issue was closed only in 1372 between Charles IV of Luxembourg and Louis I of Hungary; and while the city lost political ties to the Polish state, it remained connected to Poland by religious links and the existence of Polish population within it.
-Jan Długosz described the foreign rule over Wrocław as unlawful and expressed hope that it would eventually return to Poland.
+During much of the Middle Ages, Wrocław was ruled by Dukes of the Piast dynasty.
+In 1335 the last Piast Duke of Wrocław, Henry VI the Good, died.
+With the Treaty of Trentschin the city passed to John of Luxembourg, who fought a war with Casimir the Great over Silesia.
+John died while fighting in France and the war ended inconclusively.
+The issue was resolved only in 1372 by an agreement between Charles IV of Luxembourg and Louis I of Hungary; and while the city lost political ties to the Polish state, it remained connected to Poland by religious links and the existence of Polish population within it.
+Jan Długosz described the foreign rule over Wrocław as unlawful and expressed his hope that it would eventually return to Poland.

-Bishop of Wrocław was known as the prince-bishop ever since Bishop Przecław of Pogorzela (1341–1376) bought the Duchy of Grodków from Duke Bolesław III the Generous and added it to the episcopal Duchy of Nysa, after which the Bishops of Wrocław had the titles of Prince of Nysa and Dukes of Grodków, taking precedence over the other Silesian rulers.
+The bishops of Wrocław was known as the prince-bishops ever since Bishop Przecław of Pogorzela (1341–1376) bought the Duchy of Grodków from Duke Bolesław III the Generous and added it to the episcopal Duchy of Nysa, after which the Bishops of Wrocław had the titles of Prince of Nysa and Dukes of Grodków, taking precedence over the other Silesian rulers.